 Price

-We've worked hard to source great pickleball paddles at every price point to the UK, so you should be able to find great options that suit your budget.
+We've worked hard to source great pickleball paddles at every price point to the UK, so once you've decided the characteristics you're looking for, you should be able to find great options that suit your budget.